Has you favorite teapot developed a crack, making it unsafe to use?

 If you’re like me, you hate to throw out anything if you can find a way to re-purpose it.

 When my favorite teapot developed a hairline crack inside, I decided it was time to switch teapots rather than risk a possible break with boiling hot water.
+It took the old cracked teapot and turned it into a Teapot Planter.

 Want to make one for yourself?